What is MAS Reporting?

 Reporting began in April 2014 for credit and interest rate OTC derivative contracts with banks and merchant banks licensed in Singapore being the first firm types obligated to report.
 Credit and interest rate reporting was quickly extended to other firms including bank subsidiaries, insurers, finance companies in July 2014.
 For banks and merchant banks reporting of FX derivatives commenced in May 2015 with the obligation to report equity and commodity derivatives beginning in October 2018.

-Reporting FX, equity and commodities was originally scheduled to begin for the other firm types (bank subsidiaries, insurers, finance companies etc.) in October 2020 but this was delayed due to the Covid-19 pandemic and is now required from 1 October 2021.
+Reporting of FX, equity and commodities went live for other firm types (bank subsidiaries, insurers, finance companies etc.) from 1 October 2021 following a year’s delay due to the Covid-19 pandemic

 DTCC and CME both operated MAS approved trade repositories but CME has closed its MAS TR so all reporting is now via DTCC’s Singapore GTR.